 Detailed information on the program as well as on application and admission can be found on the following pages:

-The Bavarian State Ministry of Education and Culture, Science and the Arts is funding the master’s degree program “GeoThermal/GeoEnergy” as part of the Geothermal-Alliance Bavaria.
+The program has been funded by the Bavarian State Ministry of Science and Arts since 2016 as part of the Geothermal Alliance Bavaria.

 Drilling rig for a geothermal well (Source: Geothermal Alliance Bavaria)

-District heating pipes in a geothermal plant (source: Geothermie-Allianz Bayern)
+District heating pipes in a geothermal plant (source: Geothermal Alliance Bavaria)

 Vibro trucks during a seismic measurement campaign (source: Stadtwerke München)